atomist/automation-client/docs/ProjectEditors.md

 # Project Editors
-Project editors are functions
+Project editors are functions that can modify a project.

 They are usually invoked from [command handlers](CommandHandlers.md).
+Project editors are also used to implement [project generators](ProjectGenerators.md).

 ## The ProjectEditor function
+The signature of the `ProjectEditor` is as follows:

 ```typescript
 export type ProjectEditor<P = undefined, ER extends EditResult = EditResult> =
     (p: Project, context: HandlerContext, params?: P) => Promise<ER>;
 ```
+The parameter of type `Project` may be mutated by invocation of the editor function.
+Projects, like real world file systems, are mutable.

 ## Implementing Editor commands